blindpentester/nmap2json/README.md

-# XML-2-JSON
+# nmpa2json
-Convert XML to JSON (Even large files)
+Convert nmap XML to JSON (even big fuckoff ones)

 ## Story of how this happened
 I am in a few chat groups on signal and one of the things brought up was xml2json having memory issues with larger conversions.